jluchman/domir/cran-comments.md

 Windows Server 2022, R-devel, 64 bit: 3 NOTES

     * checking HTML version of manual ...
-NOTE Skipping checking math rendering: package 'V8' unavailable
+NOTE

-Comment: Assume the note stems from a temporary issue with package `{V8}` on the RHub platform and is not reproducible in many other platforms.
+Comment: Previously, this issue arose with the package `{V8}` on the RHub platform and was not reproducible on the win-builder, macOS-builder, or my local checks.

     * checking for non-standard things in the check directory ...
 NOTE Found the following files/directories: